joshuakatt/joshuakatt/README.md

 Check out the project: [Crazyrydes](https://github.com/joshuakatt/crazyrydes-site)

+### Smart Slide
+Smart program to automate slide transitions in a slideshow using presenter speech as input to eliminate the need to manually change slides each time, making meetings and presentations more efficient.

+ML and NLP potential as well.

+Check it out here: [SmartSlide](https://github.com/joshuakatt/SmartSlide)

+### PixScout: A 2D Odyssey

+My first project in LUA.
+Never knew any LUA before this so it's still a work in progress haha.

+A 2D game with animated sprites, follow-around camera, and in-game physics.

+Now implemented modular game loading to allow users to load different games from menu.

+Check it out here: [PixScout](https://github.com/joshuakatt/PixScout-A-2D-Odyssey)

 ### Rubiks Cube Visualizer/Solver 🧊

 As a child, I always found Rubik's Cubes intriguing - the infinite faces, the twisting directions, and the challenge of solving the cube.
 I developed this 3D visualization program using Python along with NumPy and Matplotlib.